Representation types

 Preservation derivate

-In the case where the primary data object is normalized or converted to a different format for preservation, you can use the preservation derivate representation type.
-This enables us to preserve both the primary data object and its preservation derivate.
+In the case where the primary digital object is normalized or converted to a different format for preservation, you can use the preservation derivate representation type.
+This enables us to preserve both the primary digital object and its preservation derivate.
 Currently, this is more of a hypothetical use-case, than something that regularly happens in the organization.

 Below are a few examples showing typical SIPs with representations: